A guide to stopping distances

 Brake Wear

 In wet weather conditions, it is important to test your brakes after driving through a large puddle.
-Moisture between your pads and discs will prevent your brakes working properly, so it is a good idea to test your brakes so that you know they are working before you need them.
+Moisture between your pads and discs will prevent your brakes from working properly, so it is a good idea to test your brakes so that you know they are working before you need them.

 Did you know that at Stoneacre we offer a fantastic brake pad guarantee?
-This means when you come to Stoneacre to have new brake pads fitted, they will be covered under a guarantee and be replaced for free once they have worn.
+This means when you come to Stoneacre to have new brake pads fitted, they will be covered under a guarantee and be replaced for free once they have been worn.
 Find out more by clicking the link below.

 Driver Condition